ut-proj/music/codebeam-america-2021/demos/hhgg/speaker-notes.md

 where we want to have the possibility for more dramatic shifts in volume between notes.

-To take advantage of this, we'll have to override our default `play-note` function that we've saved to our `funs.xtm` file and have it use a different Markov chain.
+To take advantage of this, we'll have to override our default `play-note` function that we've saved to our `funs.xtm` file and update it to use our new volume Markov chain.

 We can also make life more interesting for our chords, namely by radomly changing how many notes are being played in a given chord.